 Types of ADHD

-Individuals meeting diagnostic criteria for this subtype of ADHD present with fewer symptoms of hyperactivity.
+Individuals meeting diagnostic criteria for the inattentive ADHD type present with fewer symptoms of hyperactivity.

-Inattentive symptoms typically manifest in some or all of the following ways:
+Inattentive symptoms typically manifest in some or all of the following ways:1

 - Difficulty maintaining attention in non preferred tasks or activities.
 Examples include challenges remaining on-task during reading tasks or lengthy conversations.